 We can associate the time coordinate t (q_0) in extended mechanics with the value taken by a clock external to our mechanical system.
 In the case of an open system such an interpretation would seem appropriate; but what about if the system is a closed subsystem of the universe? - or even the universe as a whole?
 In this case there is clearly no physical basis for an external clock and as such we would look to eliminate t as an independent variable.
-We can do this by the process of Routhian reduction15 which serves to eliminate a cyclic independent variable (i.e. one which only appears in the Lagrangian as a velocity) by using the equations of motion to set its conjugate momentum equal to a constant.
-Since we have seen above that the conjugate
+We can do this by the process of Routhian reduction19 which serves to eliminate a cyclic independent variable (i.e. one which only appears in the Lagrangian as a velocity) by using the equations of motion to set its conjugate momentum equal to a constant.
+Since

-13This should come as no surprise as this two form must encode the full structure of the constraint and, since this constraint is the Hamiltonian, therefore the dynamics.
+17This should come as no surprise as this two form must encode the full structure of the constraint and, since this constraint is the Hamiltonian, therefore the dynamics.